araqueheinz/React/README.md

 ## Summary
-In this section, we explored JSX and some of the differences with and HTML.
+In this section, we explored JSX and some of the differences with HTML.
 For example:

 - Styling in JSX
 - ClassName Vs Class